Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 In the context of integration testing, the "testability" aspect is not defined by how well the code can be isolated, but instead by how well the actual infrastructure accommodates and facilitates testing.
 This puts a certain prerequisite on the responsible person and the team in general in terms of technical expertise.

 It may also take some time to set up and configure the testing environment, as it involves creating fixtures, wiring fake implementations, adding custom initialization and cleanup behavior, and so on.
-All of these things need to be maintained as the project scales and becomes more complicated.
+All these things need to be maintained as the project scales and becomes more complicated.

 Writing functional tests in itself involves a bit more planning as well, because it's no longer just about covering every method of every class, but rather about outlining software requirements and turning them into code.
 Understanding what those requirements are and which of them are functional can also be tricky sometimes, as it requires an ability to think from a user's perspective.